ibrahimatay/Daily-Coding-Problem/TargetProblemsOfTheSecond100.md

 For example, given the intervals [0, 3], [2, 6], [3, 4], [6, 9], one set of numbers that covers all these intervals is {3, 6}.

 *This problem was asked by Google.*

+***Day 120***

+Implement the singleton pattern with a twist.
+First, instead of storing one instance, store two instances.
+And in every even call of getInstance(), return the first instance and in every odd call of getInstance(), return the second instance.

+*This problem was asked by Microsoft.*